-- the success, cost, timing and potential indications of our product candidate development activities and clinical trials, including our currently planned and potential future clinical trials of NKX101 and NKX019; - our ability to achieve our milestones for development of our product candidates; - our ability to obtain and maintain regulatory approval of our product candidates, including NKX101 and NKX019, in any of the indications for which we plan to develop them, and any related restrictions, limitations and/or warnings in the label of an approved product; - the future results of ongoing or later clinical trials, including of NKX101 and NKX019; - our ability to maintain our license agreement with National University of Singapore and St. Jude Children's Research hospital with respect to certain rights to NKX101 and NKX019; - our ability to obtain funding for our operations, including funding necessary to complete the clinical trials of any of our product candidates; - risks associated with the COVID-19 pandemic, which may adversely impact our business, preclinical studies and clinical trials; - our plans to research, develop and commercialize our product candidates; - our ability to complete construction of manufacturing facilities to produce clinical and commercial products; - the size and growth potential of the markets for our products, and our ability to identify target patient populations and serve those markets, especially for diseases with small patient populations; - our ability to successfully commercialize our products, including obtaining reimbursement on favorable terms; - our ability to develop and maintain sales and marketing capabilities; - the rate and degree of market acceptance of our products; - our ability to obtain and maintain insurance coverage and reimbursement for our product candidates; - · our ability to grow our organization and increase the size of our facilities to meet our anticipated growth; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - our ability to attract and retain strategic partners with development, regulatory and commercialization expertise; - the success of competing therapies that are or become available; - our ability to attract and retain key scientific, commercial or management personnel; - our expectations regarding the period during which we qualify as an emerging growth company under the JOBS Act or a smaller reporting company: - the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our expectations regarding our ability to obtain and maintain intellectual property protection for our products and our ability to operate our business without infringing on the intellectual property rights of others; - regulatory developments in the United States and foreign countries; and - other risks and factors listed under "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q.
+- the success, cost, timing and potential indications of our product candidate development activities and clinical trials, including our currently planned and potential future clinical trials of NKX101 and NKX019; - our ability to achieve our milestones for development of our product candidates, including the timely conduct of our clinical trials and the availability of clinical data from those trials; - our ability to obtain and maintain regulatory approval of our product candidates, including NKX101 and NKX019, for any of the indications for which we plan to develop them, and any related restrictions, limitations and/or warnings in the label of an approved product; - the future results of ongoing or later clinical trials, including of NKX101 and NKX019; - our ability to obtain funding for our operations, including funding necessary to complete the clinical trials of any of our product candidates; - our ability to develop, characterize, and control manufacturing processes for our product candidates; - risks associated with the COVID-19 pandemic, which may adversely impact our business, preclinical studies and clinical trials; - our plans to research, develop and commercialize our product candidates; - our ability to complete construction and qualification of manufacturing facilities to produce clinical and commercial products; - the size and growth potential of the markets for our products, and our ability to identify target patient populations and serve those markets, especially for diseases with low prevalence; - our ability to successfully commercialize our products, including obtaining reimbursement on favorable terms; - our ability to develop and maintain sales and marketing capabilities; - the rate and degree of market acceptance of our products; - our ability to obtain and maintain insurance coverage and reimbursement for our product candidates; - our ability to grow our organization and increase the size of our facilities to meet our anticipated growth; - our ability to contract with third-party suppliers and manufacturers and their ability to perform adequately; - our ability to attract and retain strategic partners with development, regulatory and commercialization expertise; - the success of competing therapies that are or become available; - our expectations regarding our ability to obtain and maintain intellectual property protection for our products and our ability to operate our business without infringing on the intellectual property rights of others; - our ability to maintain our license agreement with National University of Singapore and St. Jude Children's Research Hospital with respect to certain rights to our product candidates, including NKX101 and NKX019; - our ability to attract and retain key scientific, commercial or management personnel; - our expectations regarding the period during which we qualify under the Jumpstart Our Business Startups Act, or the JOBS Act, as an emerging growth company or a smaller reporting company; - the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - regulatory developments in the United States and foreign countries; and - other risks and factors listed under "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q.